TakahikoKawasaki/nv-websocket-client/README.md

 - works on Java SE 1.5+ and Android,
 - supports all the frame types (continuation, binary, text, close, ping and pong),
 - provides a method to send a fragmented frame in addition to methods for unfragmented frames,
-- provides a method to get the underlying raw socket of a web socket to configure it,
+- provides a method to get the underlying raw socket of a WebSocket to configure it,
 - provides a method for [Basic Authentication](http://tools.ietf.org/html/rfc2617),
 - provides a factory class which utilizes javax.net.SocketFactory interface,
-- provides a rich listener interface to hook web socket events,
+- provides a rich listener interface to hook WebSocket events,
 - has fine-grained error codes for fine-grained controllability on errors,
 - allows to disable validity checks on RSV1/RSV2/RSV3 bits and opcode of frames,
 - supports HTTP proxy, especially "Secure WebSocket" (`wss`) through "Secure Proxy" (`https`),